tomduck/pandoc-fignos/README.md

 #### Html/ Epub ####

 The figure is now enclosed in a `<div>` which contains the `id` and class `fignos`.
-These changes have been made to facilitate styling.
+This change was made to facilitate styling.
 The `id` was formerly contained in an anchor tag.

-Epub support is much improved.
-In particular, reference links across chapters now work.
+Epub support is generally improved.

 ----